-The interior of a deformation space is known to be a union of quasi-conformal deformation spaces of minimally parabolic Kleinian groups, which is well understood by work of Ahlfors, Bers, Kra, Maskit, Marden, and Sullivan.
-In particular, their theory implies that there is a parametrisation of the quasi-conformal deformation space by the Teichm\"{u}ller space of the boundary at infinity of the quotient hyperbolic $3$-manifold.
+The interior of a deformation space is known to be a disjoint union of quasi-conformal deformation spaces of minimally parabolic Kleinian groups, which is well understood by work of Ahlfors, Bers, Kra, Maskit, Marden, and Sullivan.
+In particular, their theory gives rise to a parametrisation of the quasi-conformal deformation space by the Teichm\"{u}ller space of the boundary at infinity of the corresponding quotient hyperbolic $3$-manifold.
 Therefore, to understand the global structure of a deformation space, what we need to know is how the boundary is attached to the quasi-conformal deformation space.
-More concretely, we need to determine, for a sequence of quasi-conformal deformations given as a sequence in the Teichm\"{u}ller space using this parametrisation, first whether it converges or not, and if it converges what is the limit of the sequence.
-Also, we need to know in what case sequences of quasi-conformal deformations can approach the same group from different directions as in the example of Anderson-Canary and McMullen.
+More concretely, we need to determine, for a sequence of quasi-conformal deformations given as a sequence in the Teichm\"{u}ller space using this parametrisation, first whether it converges or not, and if it does, what is the limit of the sequence.
+Also, we need to know in what cases sequences of quasi-conformal deformations can approach the same group from different directions as in the example of Anderson-Canary and McMullen.
 This paper tries to answer such problems for the case of Kleinian surface groups using the technique of model manifolds of geometric limits which we developed in Ohshika-Soma \cite{OhSo}.